lf-lang/playground-lingua-franca/examples/C/src/decentralized-coordination/README.md

 In this case, once again, there will be no STP violations and the lag will be no worse than before.
 This is because the runtime system does not wait for the STA time to elapse once the network inputs become known to be present or absent.

+There is an interesting subtlety with this solution.
+The STA is in fact ignored when deciding whether to advance to the start tag (0, 0).
+This is because all inputs with tags earlier than (0, 0) are known to be absent, so it is always safe to advance to (0, 0).
+So why do we not get an STP violation here?
+The reason is that before reacting to the input `in`, the runtime system waits until either the input becomes known at (0, 0) or its physical clock _T_ hits 0 + STA + STAA.
+The STA is always added to the STAA, so with this setting, if an input never arrives, the `PrintLag` lag reactor will in fact be stuck at (0, 0) for 100 weeks.

 ### Warning: Timeout